briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Check” includes any form of debit from a demand deposit account, including, but not limited to any of the following:
+    1. _(1)_ "Check" includes any form of debit from a demand deposit account, including, but not limited to any of the following:

         1. _(A)_ A check, bill of exchange, draft, order of withdrawal, or